dotnet/docs/docs/architecture/cloud-native/definition.md

 > *These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.*

 Cloud native is about *speed* and *agility*.
-Business systems are evolving from business capability enablement to weapons of strategic transformation that accelerate business velocity and growth.
+Business systems are evolving from enabling business capabilities to weapons of strategic transformation that accelerate business velocity and growth.
 It's imperative to get new ideas to market immediately.

 At the same time, business systems have also become increasingly complex with users demanding more.
 They expect rapid responsiveness, innovative features, and zero downtime.
 Performance problems, recurring errors, and the inability to move fast are no longer acceptable.
 Your users will simply visit your competitor.
 Cloud-native systems are designed to embrace rapid change, large scale, and resilience